Hotel Pennsylvania: Closure and demolition

 The hotel was forced to close in April 2020 as a result of the COVID-19 pandemic in New York City.
 Seeing an opportunity to redevelop the site, Steven Roth again contemplated closing the hotel permanently.
 Roth announced plans in April 2021 to replace the hotel with a skyscraper, now known as Penn15.
 According to Roth, "the hotel math has deteriorated significantly over the last five years", and the benefits of continuing to operate the hotel were outweighed by the drawbacks of maintenance, taxes, and lack of demand.
 Several groups, such as the Hotel Trades Council, supported the plans for redeveloping the Pennsylvania's site.
 By then, the hotel had been neglected for several years.
 Christopher Bonanos of Curbed wrote: "Architecturally, it is like a lot of early-20th-century midsize hotels and office buildings around the city, only larger; it is surely a better-quality example from its period [...]
 Even if you're a hardcore preservationist, your energies might be better spent elsewhere."
+The author and former landmarks commission member Roberta Gratz said, "If anyone thinks that another office tower is more useful than a creatively repurposed hotel as big and beautiful as the Pennsylvania, I don't know what to say."